romilly/freeplane-and-yaml/README.md

 ## License

+Apologiresd to readers from the USA.
+This README uses UK spelling.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT Licence — see the [LICENCE](LICENSE) file for details.